Izzilab/MatriCom-analyses/CS/README.md

 ---

 ### Part 4 - COLLAGEN VI-RECEPTOR COMMUNICATIONS
-Finally, we evaluated the degree to which known collagen VI-receptor interactions are recapitulated by communications returned from transcriptomic-level MatriCom analysis.
+Finally, we evaluated the degree to which known collagen VI-receptor interactions are recapitulated by communications returned from transcript-level MatriCom analysis.
 Taking a subset of communications in which fibroblasts express one of the three genes - *COL6A1*, *COL6A2*, and *COL6A3* - encoding the [a1(VI)a2(VI)a3(VI)] trimer [11], we identified receiver populations and extrapolated distinct collagen VI-cell surface receptor interactions [12,13].
-Next, we identified receiver populations that express pairs of *ITGA* and *ITGB* genes which are known to form integrin heterodimers and extrapolated distinct collagen VI-integrin receptor complexes.
-[14,15].
+Next, we identified receiver populations that express pairs of *ITGA* and *ITGB* genes which are known to form functional integrin heterodimers and extrapolated distinct collagen VI-integrin receptor complexes [14,15].

 ```R
 # Fibroblast Collagen Type VI